Arctic deal bans North Pole fishing

 US officials said that although commercial fishing in the region was not likely to take place in the near future, a "precautionary approach" was necessary.

-The five countries had agreed to allow fishing in the area "only once one or more international mechanisms are in place to manage any such fishing in accordance with recognised international standards", a US statement said.
+The five countries had agreed to allow fishing in the area "only once one or more international mechanisms are in place to manage any such fishing in accordance with recognised international standards", a US statement said, external.

-Norwegian Foreign Minister Boerge Brende said in a statement that it was important to persuade other states not part of the deal not to fish in central Arctic Ocean.
+Norwegian Foreign Minister Boerge Brende said in a statement, external that it was important to persuade other states not part of the deal not to fish in central Arctic Ocean.

 Environmental group Greenpeace welcomed the agreement but complained it was not permanent, accusing most of the countries involved of being motivated by resource extraction as well as fishing, rather than protection.